JackHast/deep-learning-challenge/report.md

 ## Summary

 In conclusion, I was unsuccessful at achieving the goal of creating a model with 75 per cent accuracy.
-The be
+The best model created was the final one, in which I gave the model more data, therefore, I would recommend attempting to also incluse the NAME column into the input data.
+Even know that it seems  counterintuitive that this may help, since the entries in NAME column are not unique, this may help with classification.
+Also, the optimal model could possibly be found using keras_tuner which would search through hundreds of models to find the optimal one.